It is a medicine prescribed to combat heart failure, thus reducing the risk of a heart attack.

 - Cold sweating

-What can not be consumed while on medical treatment with Ivabradine is grapefruit juice, because it cuts the effectiveness of the drug.
+What can not be consumed while on medical treatment with Ivabradine is grapefruit juice because it cuts the drug’s effectiveness.

-Ivabradina is a medicine that is prescribed for heart failure but does not cure it .
-If you are prone to acquire treatment with this drug you must change some behaviors of your lifestyle to prevent the disease from progressing and to maintain a quality of life.
+Ivabradine is a medicine that is prescribed for heart failure but does not cure it.
+If you are prone to acquire treatment with this drug, you must change some behaviors of your lifestyle to prevent the disease from progressing and to maintain a quality of life.

 - Constantly check the heart rate.